zboxfs/zbox/README.md

 ## Supported Storage

 By now, Zbox supports a variety of underlying storage, which are listed below.
-Memory and OS file storage are enabled by default, all the others can to be enabled individually by specifying its feature when build.
+Memory and OS file storage are enabled by default, all the others can be enabled individually by specifying its feature when build.

 | Storage        | URI identifier  | Feature        |